JanHerca/urantiapedia/output/wikijs/en/article/Luz_y_Vida/Experiencias_en_la_diseminacion_del_libro.md

 After the presentations of my colleagues, now it is my turn to share part of my experience making _The Urantia Book_ known in presentations, interviews and events in general.

-Sooner or later, all of us who have adopted the teachings of the book as our guide in “the uncertain labyrinth of life” [UB 144:5.21](/en/The_Urantia_Book/144#p5_21) find it natural to make its content known.
+Sooner or later, all of us who have adopted the teachings of the book as our guide in “the uncertain labyrinth of life” <a id="a148_120"></a>[UB 144:5.21](/en/The_Urantia_Book/144#p5_21) find it natural to make its content known.
 His teachings seem to us such an extraordinary gift that we find it almost immoral to keep them only for ourselves; hence we want to share them with as many people as possible.

 However, it is not long before we realize that our enthusiasm for the book is not easily contagious.
 Apart from the fact that not everyone is looking for or prepared for the book, it could also be that our way of making it known is not adequate.
 Because, as in almost everything in life, the form matters as much as the content.